 People who have hearing loss are sometimes not aware of it.
 Often, family members or friends are the first to notice the hearing loss.

 Social situations can be tiring and stressful for people who don't hear well.
 They may start to avoid those situations as their hearing loss gets worse.
 Many adults become depressed because of how hearing loss affects their relationships and social life.

 Hearing loss can happen slowly or suddenly.
 It's often a natural result of aging.
 Long exposure to loud noise can make it worse.
 If hearing loss is caused by something that can be treated, hearing will sometimes come back.
 But most hearing loss is permanent.
 Hearing aids and other devices can help.

 Hearing loss can be temporary or permanent.

-Hearing loss can range from mild to moderate to severe.
+Hearing loss can range from slight to moderate to profound.

 Call 911 or other emergency services immediately if:

 Call a doctor now if you:

 Watchful waiting is a wait-and-see approach.
 Although hearing loss usually isn't dangerous, it can affect your personal safety.
 It can also reduce how much you can do in the workplace and at home and limit you socially.
 It's important that you talk to your doctor about hearing loss.